CleverCloud/clever-tools/docs/applications-deployment-lifecycle.md

 clever restart
 ```

-By default, it will use its build cache when available but you can override it or use other available options:
+By default, it will use its build cache when available.
+But you can override it or use other available options:

 ```
 [--commit] COMMIT ID       Restart the application with a specific commit id